Composable Verification in the Circuit-Model via Magic-Blindness: Introduction

 \subsection{Context and motivation}

-The advent of quantum computing as a service and the nearing of the quantum-utility regime---where quantum computers will be able to tackle useful problems beyond the reach of classical computers---asks for more trust to be built into the ecosystem~\cite{BKBH25grand}.
-In essence, it asks for ensuring that the results of quantum computations cannot be spoofed easily while recognizing that checking the results of quantum computations cannot be done by recomputing them using classical means.
-Indeed, even reproducing the computation on a different quantum computer is not of much help as current machines require tailoring the computation to their hardware specifications---e.g. with noise-model aware error mitigation techniques---in a way that would prevent meaningful comparisons.
+The advent of quantum computing as a service and the nearing of the quantum-utility regime---where quantum computers will be able to tackle useful problems beyond the reach of classical computers---call for more trust to be built into the ecosystem~\cite{BKBH25grand}.
+In essence, this challenge calls for ensuring that the results of quantum computations cannot be spoofed easily while recognizing that checking the results of quantum computations cannot be done by recomputing them using classical means.
+Indeed, even reproducing the computation on a different quantum computer is not of much help, as current machines require tailoring the computation to their hardware specifications---e.g., with noise-model-aware error mitigation techniques---in a way that would prevent meaningful comparisons.

-This question is formalized through Quantum Prover Interactive Proof (QPIP) systems where a \cmp{BPP}---for Bounded Probabilistic Polynomial time---verifier checks the results of a \cmp{BQP} computation provided by an all-powerful quantum prover.
-We find this situation in particular in the context of Delegated Quantum Computing (DQC), where a Client delegates a quantum computation to a Server.
+The question of verification is formalized through Quantum Prover Interactive Proof (QPIP) systems where a \cmp{BPP}---for Bounded Probabilistic Polynomial time---verifier checks the results of a \cmp{BQP} computation provided by an all-powerful quantum prover.
+We find this situation in particular in the context of Delegated Quantum Computing (DQC), where a Client delegates a quantum computation\footnote{For $\BQP$ computations, the input to the computation is a classical bitstring, and the output is a decision bit.} to a Server.
 The Client plays the role of the verifier and the Server is the prover.
 Several kinds of protocols achieving verification of quantum computations exist \cite{ABE08interactive,ABEM17interactive,FK17unconditionally,B18how,M18classical} and have essentially settled the question from a theoretical perspective.
 Yet, from a practical one, the situation is less satisfactory.
 All these protocols have overheads that impose an untenable trade-off between computational power and security as machines---especially those in the pre-utility regime---are strongly resource-constrained.
 Yet, verification of quantum computation is a worthwhile task in the pre-utility regime.
 The reason is that it provides a (the only?) rigorous way to ascertain claims made on the computational capabilities of quantum devices.